JulianWard147/Del-4a-Git-Merge-Conflict-and-gitignore/README.md

 ## Git Merge Practice

-This is a practice repo set up for the 01092023 Data Science cohort to practice branches, Git merges, and merge conflicts.
+This is a practice repo set up for the Deloitte AI cohort 4a to practice branches, Git merges, and merge conflicts.

 This is at least partly a lesson in best practices, partly about what NOT to do, with a side note of resolving issues that do arise.